DemirTonchev/demirtonchev.github.io/_posts/2023-11-19-docker-with-micromamba.md

 ```
 Is OK.

-When you want to run something within the image with **activated base environment** the easiest approach is to just use the mamba base image like so:
+When you want to run something within the image with **activated base environment** the easiest approach is to just use the micromamba base image like so:
 ```Dockerfile
 FROM mambaorg/micromamba:latest